Contact Us for a Free Consultation (213) 542-0979

 Use of Handwriting Experts In California Criminal Cases

-judge ruled in my favor in that case and basically said no, that was the person that actually put the handwriting on that check.
-But what judges typically will do – even if they make that ruling – and what they did in the case that I was handling – is they allowed the expert to testify to similarities in certain things and say, okay that R looks like the R – and they could testify to all the things they think are in common with the handwriting of a particular individual or defendant in a criminal case.
-Obviously, that's good evidence.
+But what judges typically will do – even if they make that ruling – and what they did in the case that I was handling – is they allow the expert to testify to similarities in certain things and say, okay, that R looks like the R – and they could testify to all the things they think are in common with the handwriting of a particular individual or defendant in a criminal case.
+That's good evidence.

 Consulting with an Experienced Criminal Attorney

-So, if handwriting is a big issue in your criminal case, you want to get in front of an attorney who has handled cases where handwriting was a crucial piece of evidence.
-That case I handled was a federal case, and again, that case ended up getting dismissed by the judge because there was a problem with the handwriting and the handwriting expert and also the lead detective in the case because they did some things that were not appropriate and they did them in front of a jury.
+That case I handled was a federal case, and again, the judge dismissed it because there was a problem with the handwriting.
+The handwriting expert and also the lead detective in the case did some things that were not appropriate, and they did them in front of a jury.

 You have to get all the notes and details of their handwriting expert, and then you sit down with your attorney.
 You look at the information from your handwriting expert; you look at theirs.
 You use your common sense and make a decision – okay, is this a case worth fighting?

-If that's the situation, you're just wasting time and money on a handwriting expert.
+If that's the situation, you're wasting time and money on a handwriting expert.

-If on the other hand, their case falls apart without the handwriting expert and you're indicating that you're indicating that you're innocent of the crime and you do not want to plead guilty and you don't want to go to jail and suffer all the consequences that come along with a criminal conviction, you're going to want to get a handwriting expert, sit down and strategize with your attorney about whether this handwriting evidence is strong or weak and whether you have a chance to win the case in front of a jury if the case goes to trial, and that takes investigation.
+You'll want to get a handwriting expert, sit down, and strategize with your attorney about whether this handwriting evidence is strong or weak and whether you can win the case in front of a jury if the case goes to trial and that takes investigation.

-That takes an expert report from your own handwriting expert, and then you have to sit down with your attorney and make that final decision.
+That takes an expert report from your handwriting expert, and then you have to sit down with your attorney and make that final decision.

 Menu